-The solution is sous vide cooking.
-While it might not be the simplest technique in the world, sous vide cooking takes all the guesswork out of preparing meat, poultry, vegetables, and eggs.
-For some folks, knowing that their food is guaranteed to be perfectly cooked is well-worth the cost of equipment and time spent learning this skill.
+Sounds ridiculously too good to be true, but it isn't.
+It's called sous vide cooking.
+And while it might not be the simplest technique in the world, it takes all the guesswork out of cooking meats, poultry, vegetables and eggs.
+For some folks, knowing that their food is guaranteed to be cooked perfectly is worth the additional complexity that comes with sous vide cooking.

 What is Sous Vide Cooking?